historybro/mongoscraper/README.md

 ## Summary

-This website scrapes information from another website and then displays their top articles.
-It also allows users to add notes to them, by clicking the note (green) button.
+This website scrapes information from other website and then displays their top articles, as well as the top 5 crypto-currency prices.
+Clicking either the articles or prices links in the navbar will scrape the sites again.

+Users can also add notes to them, by clicking the note (green) button.
+Once on the Notes model they can delete previous notes.

 ### Hosted